withastro/roadmap/proposals/astro-response.md

 Using a plain object rather than a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) allows frontmatter to modify properties that are otherwise readonly, the `status` and `statusText` fields.

-After rendering the `AstroResponse` will be used to construct [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) with the `status`, `statusText`, and `headers` passed through to the Response object.
+After rendering is complete, the `AstroResponse` will be used to construct a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) with the `status`, `statusText`, and `headers` passed through to the Response object.

 Each property of the interface can be set, if desired.